 - Electronic recording devices are allowed during class.
 All other personal electronics should be turned off before coming into the classroom.
 This includes cell and smart phones. - Web-enhancement in the context of this course means that everything pertaining to this course will be communicated through BlackBoard.
 You are required to check the BlackBoard course site on a daily basis.
 All changes to the syllabus will be announced on the course home page.
-All lecture and lab materials are accessible through BlackBoard, and this is also the place where you upload your assignments to.
-Your exams and lab assignments will be graded based on what you have uploaded to BlackBoard and this is where you will find your grades and may access course statistics that help you to assess your standing at any given time. - All email messages about this course should include GTECH 732 in the subject line, and be signed with your full name as it appears in CUNYfirst.
+All lecture and lab materials are accessible through BlackBoard, and this is also the place where you upload your assignments.
+Your exams and lab assignments will be graded based on what you have uploaded to BlackBoard and this is where you will find your grades and may access course statistics that help you to assess your standing at any given time. - All email messages about this course should include GTECH 705 in the subject line, and be signed with your full name.
 You are addressing me professionally and I will not answer messages coming from "fun" addresses such as "sweetheart4u" or "slamdunk23"..... - Academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) is simply not acceptable.
+Hunter College regards such acts of academic dishonesty as serious offenses against the values of intellectual honesty.
 The College is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
-Helping other students on use of the software is encouraged.
+The College is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
+Helping other students use the software is encouraged if you are in doubt about what is permissible and what is not, please talk to your instructor. - Special accommodations for persons with disabilities are provided upon request.
+Please see the instructor if you feel the need for them.
+In compliance with the American Disability Act of 1990 (ADA) and with Section 504 of the Rehabilitation Act of 1973, Hunter College is committed to ensuring educational parity and accommodations for all students with documented disabilities and/or medical conditions.
+It is recommended that all students with documented disabilities (Emotional, Medical, Physical, and/or Learning) consult the Office of AccessABILITY, located in Room E1214B, to secure necessary academic accommodations.
+For further information and assistance, please call: (212) 772- 4857 or (212) 650-3230